shariqriazz/QuickScribe/instructions/common/language-rules.md

 		- Independent predications: complete subject-predicate structures in sequence require separation
 		- Exclude: verbs licensing clausal complements (verify/ensure/confirm/check) followed by noun phrase + tensed verb form embedded clause, not boundary
 	- Apply clause separation by relationship (prefer options in order):
-		- Use subordination for causal/temporal/conditional relationships (because/when/if/since/unless)
+		- Synthesize into single sentence via subordination for causal/temporal/conditional relationships (because/when/if/since/unless)
-		- Use coordination without comma for purpose/result with short clauses (so/and/but)
+		- Synthesize into single sentence via coordination for purpose/result (so/and/but); omit comma for short clauses
-		- Place comma before conjunction for longer coordinated clauses
+		- Place comma before conjunction when coordinating longer independent clauses
-		- Use semicolon before conjunctive adverb for contrast/emphasis (however/nevertheless/indeed/meanwhile)
-		- Use semicolon for closely related independent thoughts without connector
 		- Use period for different illocutionary types or topic shifts
 		- Use comma for related interrogatives sharing pragmatic goal
+		- Use semicolon before conjunctive adverb only when sentence synthesis impossible (however/nevertheless/indeed/meanwhile)
 		- Use semicolon to separate list items containing internal commas
-		- Limit to one semicolon per sentence except in lists
+		- Maximum one semicolon per sentence; semicolons in lists are the only exception
+		- Prohibit semicolon without connector; synthesize via subordination or coordination instead
 	- Exclude clause separation when subordinating conjunction present (if/whether/that/because introducing embedded clause)
 	- Disambiguate WH-words for clause integration:
 		- Integrate relative clauses: WH-word (which/who/that/whom/whose/where/when) following noun phrase modifies antecedent